Coaching Case Study By Sophie Barcant, Parenting Coach, TRINIDAD AND TOBAGO

 I believe I demonstrated Coaching presence, Active listening and

 Using my active listening I made sure to pick up on any positive insights she had re ways to solve her issues and I was able to affirm and acknowledge her wisdom and recognize how well she was living her values (which became evident as she spoke).
-I used this to bring lightness that she sometimes specifically said she was seeking.
+I used this to bring the lightness that she sometimes specifically said she was seeking.
 I did manage to bring her to arrive at action steps and to the goals for the sessions.

-On all 3 occasions I asked what topic she wanted to bring to the session, what she wanted to leave the session with (was it a plan, actions or feelings or clarity of thought?)
+On all 3 occasions I asked what topic she wanted to bring to the session, what she wanted to leave the session with (was it a plan, actions or feelings, or clarity of thought?)
 I asked how she would know she had arrived at her goal, what success would look like.
 We looked a little at the importance of achieving her goals.
 I made her feel very accepted and I welcomed all she had to share.
 She felt comfortable opening up to me and being vulnerable.
-I commended her for this as well as on the insights she would discover about herself and issues at hand.
+I commended her for this as well as on the insights she would discover about herself and the issues at hand.
 She often acknowledged she was having new insights.

 My active listening enabled me to make observations and ask questions related to her values.
-I reflected some of her language and emotion words to her asking what it meant and what more she wanted to explore those things.
+I reflected some of her language and emotional words to her asking what it meant and what more she wanted to explore those things.
 I used my intuition and shared my observations when I noticed she was unsure of issues and seemed confused and when I sensed heaviness, I attempted to explore the cause and what would bring her to lightness.
 I believe I was weak here and did not succeed to do this until many many minutes later.